-The British Curriculum, also known as the English National Curriculum and the UK Curriculum, is common to most schools in England and Wales.
+The British Curriculum, also known as the English National Curriculum and the UK Curriculum, is customary in most schools in England and Wales.
 The British Curriculum syllabus is a set of subjects and standards used by early years, primary and secondary schools.

-Students in schools that follow the British Curriculum are provided a well-structured and coherent progression to learning from early childhood all the way to university entrance through various stages.
+Students in schools that follow the British Curriculum follow a well-structured and coherent progression to learning from early childhood to university entrance through various stages.
 The syllabus leads to the General Certificate of Secondary Education (GCSE) or its international equivalent, IGCSE, examinations at the end of secondary school.
-At pre-university level, students commonly sit for the A Level.
-Both qualifications are recognised by universities and employers around the world.
+At the pre-university level, students commonly sit for the A Level.
+Both of these qualifications are much-admired by universities and employers around the world.

 The Foundation Stage starts in the early years (ages 2 to 5), where learning is play-based.
 Children acquire their first understanding of numeracy and literacy through active, playful activities.
 By the end of the early years, most children would have acquired basic reading and number skills and a grounding in a second language.